 ipad problems with apps

-problems with adding apps to the ipad
+problems with itunes apps

 singapore itunes sync problem